CanyoneerApp-Archived/api/README.md

   run.
 - `coverage` contains a unit test code coverage report.
 This folder does not exist until the unit tests have run.
+- `fixtures` contains test fixtures needed for the unit tests
 - `public` contains static files used by our web frontend.
 These files are copied to the build directory alongside the compiled web frontend in a later step.
 See the ["Using the Public Folder" docs](https://create-react-app.dev/docs/using-the-public-folder.) from